vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   Friday.
 I expect that *de facto* I'll end up spending 30-60 minutes per day on these days, but I will not be *trying* to spend time at work on these days.

+  On weeks where I have to take time off on Monday, Tuesday, and Thursday for personal chores or time-sensitive stuff in personal projects, I'll usually compensate by spending a little more time for work on Wednesday and Friday.

+* On the weekends (Saturday and Sunday), my focus will be on things other than the day job.

+  By default, my day job work during weekends will *only* be on tasks like these:

+  * Attending to incoming stuff such as emails, Slack messages, on-call alerts, and build failures, and making *small* adjustments and fixes based on these (where it's easier to just make the adjustment rather than add it to a list to do later).

+  * Continuing to monitor or push forward any threads started during the week, particularly for cases where small durations of effort can help keep pushing things forward.
+An example is running a series of jobs where I have to trigger the next job after the previous job finished.

+  * Working on a task where there is a lot of time-sensitivity to the completion of the task.

+  * Working on a task where there are significant continuity benefits to working on the task now (for instance, there's a lot of context built up from working on it during the week).

+  Any work I do above and beyond the above should be *only* for one of these reasons:

+  * I need to work on the weekend to meet my absolute minimum weekly target (see below).

+  * I need to work on the weekend to meet my conditional minimum weekly target (see below).

 * I aim to follow these *absolute minimum* weekly targets: